On This Page

 - Bupropion (Wellbutrin)

-The only classes of drugs prescribed more often than antidepressants in 2018 were medications for high blood pressure and high cholesterol.
+The only medications prescribed more often than antidepressants in 2018 were ones used to treat high blood pressure and high cholesterol.

-The upside of the popularity of ADMs is that more people are receiving effective treatment for depression than ever before.
+The good news is this means more people are receiving effective treatment for depression than in the past.
 The downside is that ADMs have become the default treatment for depression, even for people who would prefer, or be better served by, therapy.

-If any consistent result has come from the research, it’s that the best treatment for depression depends on your unique circumstances.
+If any consistent result has come from the research, it’s that both therapy and medication are good options for treating depression and that you should choose based on your circumstances.

-If you can only participate in treatment for a short period of time, therapy may be a better choice because its effects persist after therapy has ended, while antidepressants generally only continue to work as long as you take them.
-(This may be enough if you’re able to address life issues contributing to your depression while you’re taking ADMs.)
+For example, consider whether you want to take medication long-term.
+The effects of therapy persist after therapy has ended, while antidepressants generally only continue to work as long as you take them.
+(Both can work well together if you’re able to use therapy to help you address the life issues contributing to your depression while you’re taking ADMs.)

 Factors That Affect How Well Depression Treatment Works